softcraft-development/swoop-sample/Readme.md

 * Gradle looks like a pretty effective build & dependency tool for Java.
 I didn't get very deep into it, but it seems mature & capable enough.
 * Jackson is a capable JSON library, although it's not necessarily ideal to always have to declare a class for every JSON document you want to create or consume.
 There may be better ways out there.
 * I wasn't terribly impressed with the Apache HttpClient library, even the Fluent (ie: easy-to-use) version.
 The documentation was relatively difficult to read, but it was functional at least.
+* JUnit is a passable testing framework (that I've used before), but I prefer BDD-style tests.
+I'd like to research BDD options for Java in more depth.
+* Postman (which I've used for development but not for automated testing) is OK for quick-and-dirty integration tests.
+However, I would want a more powerful tool in a real world scenario.
+* Eclipse (which I've used in the past) is still Eclipse: heavyweight, but a good IDE overall.
+It's added some nice features (a marketplace, integrations with all of the other tooling) since I've used it last.
+I might consider other options if I started doing Java developmen in earnest again.
 * I tried to deploy the Docker image to AWS ECS.
 However, the ECS documentation was out of date relative to the UI, and I ran into a problem trying to deploy the service to the load balancer.
 I'll try to figure it out later, but for now I am not able to complete this request given the time available.